A Flexible Generative Framework for Graph-based Semi-supervised Learning: Related Work

 Another class of methods that have gained great attention recently are the graph neural networks~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph}.
 A graph neural network aggregates the node features within a local neighborhood into a hidden representation for the central node.
 Such aggregation operations can also be stacked on top of the hidden representations to form deeper neural networks.
 Generally, a single aggregation operation for node $i$ at depth $l$ can be represented as follows,

-where $h_i^l$ is the hidden representation of $i$ at $l^{\text{th}}$ layer; $\gN_i$ is the neighbor set of $i$; $\mW$ is a learnable linear transformation matrix; $\sigma$ is an element-wise nonlinear activation function; and different models have different definitions for $\alpha_{i,j}$.
+where $h_i^l$ is the hidden representation of $i$ at $l^{\text{th}}$ layer; $\gN_i$ is the neighbor set of $i$; $\mW$ is a learnable linear transformation matrix; $\sigma$ is an element-wise nonlinear activation function; and different models have different definitions of $\alpha_{i,j}$.
 For Graph Convolutional Networks~\cite{kipf2016semi}, $\alpha_{i,j} = 1/d_i$ or $\alpha_{i,j} = 1/\sqrt{d_i d_j}$, where $d_i$ is the number of neighbors of $i$.
 For Graph Attention Networks~\cite{velivckovic2017graph}, $\alpha_{i,j}$ is defined as an attention function between $i$ and $j$.
 Finally, the predictions of each node are made on top of hidden representations in the last layer.
 Such methods usually model the mapping from the features and the graph to the outcome of an individual node, which assume the outcomes are conditionally independent given the features and the graph.
 This assumption prevents the model from utilizing the joint relationship among the outcomes over the graph.
 Our framework models the joint distribution of the features, outcomes, and the graph, and it is not restricted to this assumption.
+A concurrent work~\cite{qu2019gmnn} also tries to mitigate this assumption.
+They take a statistical relational learning point of view and model the outcome dependency with a Markov network conditioned on the graph, while we take a generative model point of view and instantiate the joint distribution with random graph models.